 All products in the three sectors are tradable.
 The transport cost is assumed to be an iceberg type.
-That is, if one unit of a good is sent from one area to another, a good with less than one portion arrives.
-Depending on the loss, the supplier sets a higher price.
-The increase in price compared to that of the producer place is considered as the transport cost.
+That is, if one unit of a good is sent from an area to another, a good with less than one unit arrives.
+Depending on the lost part, the supplier sets a higher price.
+The increase in price compared to the price of the producer is considered as the transport cost.
 Transport costs within the same area are considered negligible.

-This simulation model determines the following regional variables: nominal wage rates in three sectors; land rent; regional income; regional expenditure on manufactured goods, the price index of three sectors; average real wage rates in three sectors; population share of a location in a country; and population shares of a sector in three industries within one location.
+Our simulation model determines the following regional variables: nominal wage rates in three sectors; land rent; regional income; regional expenditure on manufactured goods; the price index of three sectors; average real wage rates in three sectors; population share of a location in a country; and population shares of a sector in three industries within one location.

-The agricultural and mining sector assume monopolistic competition with constant returns to scale technology and Armington's assumptions.
+The agricultural and mining sectors assume monopolistic competition with constant returns to scale technology and Armington's assumptions.
 The manufacturing and service industries use a Dixit-Stiglitz-type monopolistic competition and increase returns to scale technology.
-While an input-output linkage is assumed in the manufacturing industry, no linkage is assumed in the service industry.
+While an input-output linkage is assumed in the manufacturing industry, no linkage is assumed in the services industry.

-Regional incomes in the New Economic Geography model correspond to regional GDPs in our simulations.
+Regional incomes in the NEG model correspond to regional GDPs in our simulations.
 Assuming that revenues from land at location r belong to households at location r, GDP at location r is expressed as follows:

-$$Y_i = \sum{J \in \{5 \text{ manufacturing industries, services}\}} w{Ji} L{Ji} + \sum{H \in \{\text{agriculture, mining}\}} p{Hi} f{Hi} + TA_i$$ where w{Ji} is the nominal wage rates in manufacturing and the services sector at location i, and L{Ji} is the labour input of manufacturing and the services sector at location i, p{Hi} is the price of an agricultural/mining product at location i, f{Hi} is agricultural/mining products at location i, respectively.
-TA_i is the redistributed tariff revenue at location i.
+$$Y_i = \sum{J \in \{5 \text{ manufacturing industries, services}\}} w{Ji} L{Ji} + \sum{H \in \{\text{agriculture, mining}\}} p{Hi} f{Hi} + TA_i$$ where w{Ji} is the nominal wage rates in the manufacturing sector and the services sector at location i, and L{Ji} is the labour input of the manufacturing sector and the services sector at location i, p{Hi} is the price of an agricultural/mining product at location i, f{Hi} is the agricultural/mining products at location i, respectively.
+TA_i is the re-distributed tariff revenue at location i.